How do you pay back a reverse mortgage?

 Refinancing your reverse mortgage into a forward mortgage is another way to pay without selling the house in question.
 This involves getting another loan from a different lender to pay off your reverse mortgage in full.

 In case of your death, refinancing can also be a solid option for your heirs if they want to keep the home.
-In this case, they would need to get a traditional forward mortgage, though.
+In this case, they would need to get a traditional forward mortgage to convert the loan.

-When do you pay back a reverse mortgage?
+When do I have to pay back a reverse mortgage?

-However, if you pass away and your spouse is not a co-borrower of the loan, they may be able to continue living at the property without having to repay the loan until it otherwise reaches maturity.
-If you have a HECM from on or after Aug.
-4, 2014, the U.S Department of Housing and Urban Development’s “non-borrowing spouse” rule helps protect your spouse as long as they meet certain criteria.
-Earlier HECMs or proprietary reverse mortgages may not have these protections for spouses, though.
+However, if you pass away and your spouse is not a co-borrower of the loan, they may be able to continue living at the property if they meet the U.S Department of Housing and Urban Development’s requirements for a “nonborrowing” spouse without having to repay the loan until it reaches maturity.
+They will not receive any more payments from the loan, though.